svebrant/product-api-assignment/README.md

 For discount ingestion we read the contents of the file into a channel and then have a pool of workers.
 What is different here is that discounts are passed to the discount service over REST, which adds significant overhead.
 To mitigate this after having a working ingestion flow, the ingestion pipeline was changed to ingest in batches.
-This right now has led to metrics not being fully working as expected, and don't intend on spending more time on it.
+This right now has led to metrics not being fully working as expected for example, and don't intend on spending more time on it due to time constraints.

 Once the ingestion is complete, the ingestion status is updated to `COMPLETED`.